buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: 1 minute

 A wall of strong wind rises from the ground at a point you choose within range.
 You can make the wall up to 15 meters long, 3 meters high, and 30 centimeters thick.
 You can shape the wall in any way you choose so long as it makes one continuous path along the ground.
 The wall lasts for the duration.
 When the wall appears, each creature within its area must make a Fortitude Saving Throw.
 A creature takes 3d8 bludgeoning damage on a failed save, or half as much damage on a successful one.
 The strong wind keeps fog, smoke, and other gases at bay.
 Flying creatures of Small size or smaller cannot pass through the wall.
 Loose materials carried by the wind are blown upward.
 Arrows, bolts, and other ordinary projectiles are deflected and automatically miss their targets (boulders hurled by giants or siege engines, and similar projectiles, are unaffected).
-Creatures in gaseous form can't pass through it.
+Creatures in gaseous form can' \*\*t pass through it.

 **For each Critical Magic Success** obtained in the Magic Check, the duration increases by 1 minute.